Ryzen Threadripper 9980X vs Xeon 6960P

 So, is Ryzen Threadripper 9980X better than Xeon 6960P?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Threadripper 9980X is ahead with a 24.4% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon 6960P pulls ahead with 109.3% better Geekbench multi-core.
 Xeon 6960P also has the bigger cache pool with 68.8% larger total L3 cache (432 MB vs 256 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon 6960P is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon 6960P is the stronger fit.
 You are getting 109.3% better Geekbench multi-core, backed by 72 cores and 144 threads.
-It also carries the larger cache pool with 68.8% larger total L3 cache (432 MB vs 256 MB).
+It also has the larger cache pool with 68.8% larger total L3 cache (432 MB vs 256 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen Threadripper 9980X is the smarter buy today.
-Ryzen Threadripper 9980X is $4,626 cheaper on MSRP at $4,999 MSRP versus $9,625 MSRP, and it gives you a 24.4% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon 6960P is still stronger for heavier multi-core work with 109.3% better Geekbench multi-core.
-It is also 109.4% better value on MSRP (28.4 vs 13.6 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen Threadripper 9980X is the better buy right now.
+Ryzen Threadripper 9980X comes in $4,626 cheaper on MSRP at $4,999 MSRP versus $9,625 MSRP, and it still gives you a 24.4% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon 6960P is still stronger for heavier multi-core work with 109.3% better Geekbench multi-core.
+It is also 109.4% better value on MSRP (28.4 vs 13.6 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?